How do I plant an environmentally friendly garden?

 Growing in harmony

-Should a problem involving harmful insects, disease or weeds require an intervention, apply cultural, physical or mechanical methods.
+Should a problem involving harmful insects, disease or weeds require an intervention, apply cultural, physical, mechanical or biological methods.
 To learn more:

 - Control methods